13 Best Reddit Monitoring Tools in 2026 for Real-Time Alerts

 AI filteringAI-driven insights

-For Reddit, it can be useful if you only need broad brand tracking.
+For Reddit, it can be useful if Reddit is one source inside a broader social intelligence workflow.
 Mention's Reddit docs say it cannot monitor specific subreddits on alerts; matching keywords are fetched from any public subreddit.
-But if you care about precise Reddit filters, comments, domains, competitor phrases, and routing results into operational workflows, Syften is more purpose-built.
+But if you care about precise Reddit filters, comments, domains, competitor phrases, and routing results into operational workflows, Syften is more purpose-built and much easier to start with.

 Price to start: Mention's current Company plan starts at $599/month on an annual contract.
 The plan is demo-led rather than a public self-serve trial, so the credit-card question applies later in the sales process.